 In July 1988, the Basle Committee launched a major new regulatory initiative, called the Basle Accord, with its announcement that G-10 countries had established minimum capital adequacy standards for international banks.
 The accord specifically mandated a minimum 8 per cent ratio of "recognised" capital to "risk weighted" credit exposures by the end of 1992.
-The objectives of doing so were two-fold: 1) to strengthen the soundness and stability of the international banking system; and 2) to ensure competitive equality among banks, to avoid that banks operating on a low capital/assets ratio support a higher level of banking business.20
+The objectives of doing so were two-fold: 1) to strengthen the soundness and stability of the international banking system; and 2)

-19 See, R. Dale, 1994, "Issues in International Banking Regulation: Global Policies for Global Markets", Discussion Paper, No 94-80, April, Department of Accounting and Management Science, University of Southampton; see also, P. Cooke, 1981, "Developments in Co-operation among Bank Supervisory Authorities", Bank of England Quarterly Bulletin, 21 (2), June.
+18 See, R. Dale, 1994, "Issues in International Banking Regulation: Global Policies for Global Markets", Discussion Paper, No 94-80, April, Department of Accounting and Management Science, University of Southampton; see also, P. Cooke, 1981, "Developments in Co-operation among Bank Supervisory Authorities", Bank of England Quarterly Bulletin, 21 (2), June.